-Many group life insurance policies offer a waiver of premium benefit.
-A waiver of premium benefit provides life insurance coverage in the event of total disability and does not require premium payments.
+Many group life insurance policies offer a waiver of premium provision.
+A waiver of premium rider is a clause in an insurance policy that provides life insurance coverage in the event of critical illness, serious injury, or total disability and does not require premium payments.
+This protects the insured from a policy lapse.

 It means that a disabled person who applied for a waiver of premium benefit may be covered by the same amount of life insurance they had before disability free of charge.
-In order to take advantage of this benefit, an insured must apply or send in a request to the insurance company providing coverage.
+In order to take advantage of this benefit, an insured must apply or send in a request to the insurance company providing coverage within a certain deadline outlined in the policy.

 Every group life insurance plan is different and a waiver of premium requirements may vary from policy to policy.
 Most life insurance companies offering a waiver of premium benefit require proof of total disability that must be certified by an insured’s doctor.
 In addition, they may place other requirements, such as length of continuous disability and age.

-A person who became totally disabled and can no longer work should read her/his group life insurance policy to check whether she/he will qualify for a waiver of premium benefit.
+A person who became totally disabled and can no longer work should read their group life insurance policy to check whether they will qualify for a waiver of premium benefit.
 Generally, satisfactory proof of disability is a finding that:

-(d) the disability continued for six months before the insured applied for a waiver of premium benefit.
+- the disability continued for six months before the insured applied for a waiver of premium benefit.
+However, this waiting period, also called elimination period, varies for each life insurance company.

 If these (and other if applicable) requirements are met, the insured may continue life insurance coverage free of charge.